KrailOrg/krail/docs/tutorial-persistence-jpa.md

 ##DAO

+There is a lot of debate about the value of using DAOs; we generally only use them where there is a particular value in doing so.
+One such case, we believe, is where you are using a lot of Java 8 lambdas to respond, for example, to button clicks.
+JPA would require a separate, annotated method for each type of response needed.

-Of course, it is not possible to annotate a lambda, so Krail provides a generic DAO for the simple JPA calls to avoid the need for creating annotated methods.
+For this use case Krail provides a generic DAO for the simple JPA calls to avoid the need for creating those annotated methods.

 - inject the DAO for each persistence unit

 ```
 @Inject
-protected JpaView(@DerbyJpa JpaContainerProvider derbyContainerProvider, @HsqlJpa JpaContainerProvider hsqlContainerProvider, @DerbyJpa EntityManagerProvider derbyEntityManagerProvider, @HsqlJpa EntityManagerProvider hsqlEntityManagerProvider, @DerbyJpa JpaDao_LongInt derbyDao, @HsqlJpa JpaDao_LongInt hsqlDao) {
+protected JpaView(Translate translate, @DerbyJpa JpaContainerProvider derbyContainerProvider, @HsqlJpa JpaContainerProvider hsqlContainerProvider,
+                  @DerbyJpa EntityManagerProvider derbyEntityManagerProvider, @HsqlJpa EntityManagerProvider hsqlEntityManagerProvider, @DerbyJpa JpaDao_LongInt derbyDao, @HsqlJpa JpaDao_LongInt hsqlDao) {
+    super(translate);
     this.derbyContainerProvider = derbyContainerProvider;
     this.hsqlContainerProvider = hsqlContainerProvider;
     this.derbyEntityManagerProvider = derbyEntityManagerProvider;